google/go-cloud/internal/docs/design.md

 user as soon as possible.
 From best to worst:

 1. At compile time
-1. At configuration/app startup time (e.g., when the concrete type is created)
+1. At configuration/app startup time (e.g., when the portable type is created)
 1. At runtime (e.g., when the incompatible behavior is accessed), via a non-nil error
 1. At runtime, via panic